btbonval/onedimensionalcellularautomata/README.md

 # Rules

-It is assumed users will create their own rules, but some are provided by way of example.
+It is assumed users will create their own rules, but some may be generated as a means of exploring what rules should look like.

 Rules are mappings of tuples to boolean values.
 Each rule's tuple should be the length of the neighborhood: each rule is mapping a neighborhood onto a cell.